 CRISPR associated protein 9 (Cas9) is one of several endonucleases linked with CRISPR.
-It is capable of introducing double-strand breaks into DNA, a process which is dependent on complementary binding of an RNA molecule to the target DNA sequence.
+It is capable of introducing double-strand breaks into DNA; a process which is dependent on complementary binding of an RNA molecule to the target DNA sequence.
 By using a synthetic RNA to target a specific region of the DNA, the CRISPR-Cas9 system allows gene editing to be performed.
-Once the synthetic RNA has bound to both the target DNA sequence and to Cas9, the latter cuts the DNA; researchers can then use cellular repair mechanisms for gene editing, for example replacing an existing genetic sequence with a customised length of DNA.
+Once the synthetic RNA has bound to both the target DNA sequence and to Cas9, the latter cuts the DNA; researchers can then use cellular repair mechanisms for gene editing.
+For example replacing an existing genetic sequence with a customised length of DNA.

-Base editors capable of mediating C-G to T-A conversion had previously been described however Liu et al, authors of the Nature publication, have now reported the transition of A-T to G-C in genomic DNA.
-The team created a tRNA adenosine deaminase enzyme to operate on DNA when fused to a catalytically impaired CRISPR-Cas9 which, since C-G to T-A mutations account for almost half of all known pathogenic single nucleotide polymorphisms (SNPs), is a form of base editing which has the potential to correct a substantial fraction of human SNPs associated with disease.
+Base editors capable of mediating C-G to T-A conversion had previously been described.
+However Liu et al, authors of the Nature publication, have now reported the transition of A-T to G-C in genomic DNA.
+The team created a tRNA adenosine deaminase enzyme to operate on DNA when fused to a catalytically impaired CRISPR-Cas9.
+C-G to T-A mutations account for almost half of all known pathogenic single nucleotide polymorphisms (SNPs).
+Therefore this base editing technique has the potential to correct a substantial fraction of human SNPs associated with disease.